cztomczak/cefpython/docs/api/LifespanHandler.md

 Called just before a browser is destroyed.
 Release all references to the browser object and do not attempt to execute any methods on the browser object after this callback returns.
-If this is a modal window and a custom modal loop implementation was provided in RunModal() this callback should be used to exit the custom modal loop.
+This callback will be the last notification that references |browser|.
 See DoClose() documentation for additional usage information.